Head-inthe-Cloud/YOLOv5-s-detection/README.md

-# YOLOv5-s-cone-detection
+# YOLOv5-s-detection

-### This repo contains the model for YOLOv5 cone detection and the training data set
+### This repo contains the model for YOLOv5 cone/MuSHR car detection and the training data set

 **The pretrained model is trained by using the following code:**